Nongshim RedForce: League of Legends

-For most of its history the team competed in Challengers Korea (CK), the second division of professional League of Legends in South Korea.
+For most of its history, the team competed in Challengers Korea (CK), the second division of professional League of Legends in South Korea.
 However, as Team Dynamics, the team qualified for South Korea's primary league, League of Legends Champions Korea (LCK), after winning the 2020 LCK Summer promotion tournament.
 In late 2020 Riot Games Korea announced that Team Dynamics would be one of ten permanent franchise partners of the LCK.
 Nongshim became the main sponsor of Team Dynamics on 17 June 2020, and stated that it would acquire the team after the 2020 LCK season.
 On 17 December 2020, Team Dynamics was rebranded as Nongshim RedForce.

 Valorant

 On 25 November 2024, while owning a Valorant team in Challengers Korea, Nongshim RedForce acquired Sin Prisa Gaming, who had recently promoted to the Valorant Champions Tour via winning the Ascension Pacific tournament.
-As such, they also acquired their spot into the VCT Pacific League.
+As such, they also acquired their spot in the VCT Pacific League.
 Their Challengers team was transferred to FearX.

+Failing to meet the requirements to keep their spot in the league, they were relegated once again to Ascension, where they retained their spot at the league by beating Boom Esports.
+They soon made their so-called "Cinderella run" in the Kickoffs, dominating the upper bracket and qualifying their first international tournament by beating RRQ in the Upper Bracket Finals, thus earning them a bye into the playoffs as the 1st seed in their region.

+At Masters Santiago, they made an undefeated run into the tournament, only dropping a single map in their matches as they qualified into the Grand Finals, which they won by beating Paper Rex, 3–0, earning the organization's first tournament trophy and becoming the first team from Ascension to do so, as well as becoming the first team to have won an international tournament after starting from the game's Premier tournament game mode (as Sin Prisa Gaming).